 Spreading Clean Beauty

-The clean lifestyle and clean beauty movement is directly linked to current consumers’ preferences and choices, which have been a key trend for a while now, particularly among younger generations.
-Since 2015, the clean lifestyle has been mentioned increasingly, with a total growth of 1,470% mentions across various media platforms.
+The clean lifestyle and clean beauty movement are directly linked to current consumers’ preferences and choices, which have been a key trend for a while now, particularly among younger generations.
+The #CleanBeauty tag, accumulating 1.9 billion views on TikTok and 6 billion tags on Instagram, acts as a compelling marker for the ongoing interest in the clean beauty trend.

 The clean lifestyle is mostly embraced by Millennials and Generation Z, who are making healthier choices like drinking less, exercising more, and adopting plant-based diets.
 This reflects the more holistic approach to health and well-being that is at the center of a clean lifestyle, taking in everything from food to household products.
-Naturally, this has extended to BPC, where the clean beauty movement has become one of the most influential philosophies in the industry.
+Naturally, this has extended to BPC, where the clean beauty movement has become one of the most influential narratives in the industry today.

-The holistic approach related to the clean lifestyle involves food, fashion, beauty, personal care, household, travel, consumer technology, leisure, hospitality, retail, finance, etc. It made all industries tap into wellness marketing.
-In other words, clean lifestyles are blooming.
-As part of the clean beauty movement, consumers demand products that focus on natural and real, declining everything that is artificial or processed.
-They pursue healthy living as a way to find balance among the global uncertainty that is present today.
+The holistic approach related to the clean lifestyle involves food, fashion, beauty, personal care, household, travel, consumer technology, leisure, hospitality, retail, finance… It has an impact on a wide range of industries and has led many to tap into wellness marketing.
+In other words, clean lifestyles are blooming and making consumers demand products that focus on natural and real, declining everything that is artificial or processed and pursuing healthy living as a way to find balance among the global uncertainty that is present today.

 New Call-to-action